 Utilizing a chiropractic approach, shoulder and spinal adjustments can provide relief and a faster healing/recovery from the inflammatory condition.
 Individuals experiencing shoulder, arm, and possible hand pain should consult with a chiropractor about a potential home and clinic treatment plan to improve their condition.

 The process of diagnosing brachial neuritis involves an individual’s medical history and physical exam.
-Cases that are more complicated could require imaging studies and electrodiagnostic tests.
+More complicated cases could require imaging studies and electrodiagnostic tests.
 The first steps in diagnosing the cause of shoulder and/or arm pain include:

 Information will be collected on an individual’s:

 A chiropractor will palpate or inspect by feeling the neck, shoulder, and arm for irregularities.
 Then they will examine the range of motion, strength, and reflexes.
-If the individual’s history and physical exam suggest that the cause could be brachial neuritis or other condition that involves the nerves, then imaging studies, and diagnostic tests could be required to evaluate further.
+If the individual’s history and physical exam suggest that the cause could be brachial neuritis or other condition involving the nerves, imaging studies, and diagnostic tests could be required to evaluate further.

 What happens is the nerves become inflamed.

-This is why individuals have to find ways to strengthen their shoulder/arm in spite of the condition.
+This is why individuals have to find ways to strengthen their shoulder/arm despite the condition.

 Treatment requires a pain management program until the pain subsides.
-Once the pain is manageable chiropractic, physical therapy, exercises, and stretches could be utilized to improve mobility and strength.
+Once the pain is manageable, chiropractic, physical therapy, exercises, and stretches could improve mobility and strength.
 Chiropractic can provide relief and tools necessary to prevent the worsening of symptoms.
 Chiropractic helps to:

-Chiropractic manipulation will ensure that the nerves near the brachial plexus do not become compressed, but if they are then chiropractic can be utilized to decompress/release them.
-Trigger point release and massage can help alleviate the tension in the surrounding tissues of the arm and shoulder.
+Chiropractic manipulation will ensure that the nerves near the brachial plexus do not become compressed, but if they are, then chiropractic can be utilized to decompress/release them.
+In addition, trigger point release and massage can help alleviate the tension in the surrounding tissues of the arm and shoulder.

-A chiropractor will educate the individuals on effective pain management techniques for home, which will include ice/heat therapy and stretching exercises.
+A chiropractor will educate the individuals on effective pain management techniques for home, including ice/heat therapy and stretching exercises.
 These techniques will help restore the proper alignment and flow of the spinal vertebrae, nerves, and muscle tissues, allowing the body to heal quickly, naturally, and more effectively.